Gríma Wormtongue: Unfinished Tales

-Gríma played a major role in the back-story to The Lord of the Rings, prior to his first appearance in The Two Towers.
-In Unfinished Tales Tolkien writes that Gríma was captured by the Nazgûl in the fields of the Rohirrim, while on his way to Isengard to inform Saruman of Gandalf's arrival at Edoras.
-He divulged what he knew of Saruman's plans to the Nazgûl, specifically his interest in the Shire, and its location.
-Gríma was set free, and the Nazgûl set out immediately for the Shire.
-In another version within the same chapter, this role is given to the squint-eyed southerner that the hobbits encounter at Bree.
-Tolkien further suggests that Gríma may have given Théoden "subtle poisons" that caused him to age at an accelerated pace.
+Gríma plays a major role in the back-story to The Lord of the Rings, prior to his first appearance in The Two Towers.
+In Unfinished Tales, Tolkien writes that Gríma is captured by the Nazgûl in the fields of the Rohirrim, while on his way to Isengard to inform Saruman of Gandalf's arrival at Edoras.
+He divulges what he knows of Saruman's plans to the Nazgûl, specifically his interest in the Shire, and its location.
+Gríma is set free, and the Nazgûl set out immediately for the Shire.
+In another version in the same chapter, this role is given to the squint-eyed southerner that the hobbits encounter at Bree.
+Tolkien further suggests that Gríma may have given Théoden "subtle poisons" that cause him to age at an accelerated pace.

-Interpretations
+Analysis

 To the psychologists Deborah and Mark Parker, Wormtongue serves as an archetypal sycophant, flatterer, liar, and manipulator.

 Tolkien scholars have noted that Wormtongue's interaction with Gandalf in Meduseld has an Old English counterpart in the epic poem Beowulf: the account is closely based on the hero Beowulf's dealings with Unferth in Heorot, where Unferth is King Hrothgar's "ambiguous" spokesman; Unferth is thoroughly discredited by Beowulf, as Wormtongue is by Gandalf.

 The critic Charles W. Nelson describes Wormtongue's attitude as an example of presumption, behaving "as if he were already on the throne" of Rohan.
 Nelson notes that Richard Purtill suggests that Tolkien is intentionally embodying the seven deadly sins in his characters.
 He quotes from one of Tolkien's letters to this effect: "the encouragement of good morals in this real world, by the ancient device of exemplifying them in unfamiliar embodiments, that may tend to 'bring them home.'"
 Clark writes that Dwarves exemplify greed, Men pride, Elves envy, Ents sloth, Hobbits gluttony, Orcs anger, and Wormtongue lechery.
 That lechery is, Nelson notes, correctly guessed by Gandalf: that he would gain a large share in Meduseld's treasure, and Éowyn's hand in marriage, "on whose person Grima had long cast lecherous eyes and lascivious looks", and indeed in Éomer's words that Grima had "haunted her steps".

+Colleen Donnelly writes that Wormtongue and Gollum are both distorted characters, and both end up disloyal to their masters.
+Donnelly notes that they are both "eaten up by desire", but comments that where Wormtongue is irredeemably full of treason against his lord, King Théoden of Rohan, Gollum remains open to kindness and can still intend to do good and honest service.
+Both characters end up unintentionally doing good through what seems to be an evil act: Wormtongue slits his master Saruman's throat, helping to end the harm being done to the hobbits' home, the Shire; while Gollum, desperate to get the One Ring, bites it off his master Frodo's finger and falls to his death, with the Ring, into the fires of Mount Doom, thus destroying the Ring and ending the Dark Lord Sauron's evil reign.